 But, if you're going to reach out personally, there are some official (and unofficial rules) for contact with coaches that athletes should be aware of.
 The official NCAA rules are in place to ensure that the process is fair.

 "Once you make initial contact with a coach, they can call you a certain number of times, according to NCAA rules," Percy says."
-In your freshman and sophomore years you can call them, but they can't call you back."

 The full list of NCAA recruiting rules are complicated.
 To make sure you understand them, visit the organization's website or contact them directly.